liferay/liferay-docs/devGuide/en/chapters/10-apis.markdown

 messages to `jungle/purchase/response` are treated as departmental responses to Procurement's purchase notifications.
-The `doReceiveResponse(Message)` method performs animportant task, checking that the response comes from a department other than itself, and printing an error if it does not.
+The `doReceiveResponse(Message)` method performs animportant task, checking that the response comes from a department other than itself, and printing an error if it doesn't.

 Here are the configuration elements we added to the `messaging-spring.xml` from the previous section:

-- Listener beans:
+- *Listener beans*:

         <bean id="messageListener.warehouse_listener" class="com.liferay.training.parts.messaging.impl.WarehouseMessagingImpl" />
         <bean id="messageListener.sales_listener" class="com.liferay.training.parts.messaging.impl.SalesMessagingImpl" />

-- Destination beans: The purchase notifications will be sent to a *serial* destination and the responses will be sent to a *synchronous* destination.
+- *Destination beans*: The purchase notifications will be sent to a *serial* destination and the responses will be sent to a *synchronous* destination.

         <bean id="destination.purchase" class="com.liferay.portal.kernel.messaging.SerialDestination">